 You can also make either a Reuben sandwich or a variation of a Rachel sandwich (usually made with corned beef or turkey), the first using warm (but not wet) sauerkraut and thousand island dressing (instead of mustard) and the latter using room temperature coleslaw (moist but not dripping wet) along with thousand island dressing.

 I hope you make this pastrami.
 It looks like it takes a long time and is difficult to make, but in reality it is easy ... there are simply multiple steps, but you do need to have various essential items like a kitchen scale, an electric smoker and a pressure steamer to make great pastrami, and a wireless thermometer is important too, as is a vacuum sealer.
 If necessary you can use an instant read thermometer and aluminum foil wrapping instead of vacuum sealing.
-You can also steam slices of pastrami on a stovetop steamer if you lack a pressure steamer, but the final product will be less tender and less moist.
+You can also steam slices of pastrami on a stovetop steamer if you lack a pressure steamer, but the final product will be somewhat less tender and less moist.
 You also need to be careful in doing all measurements of weight and volume of ingredients.
 The prize at the end is more than worth the effort.
 Just think of the bragging rights you will have as a fine chef!

 Now let's proceed to make pastrami with the first of six steps ...